The University of Iowa

 - Personal items brought into a restroom should be limited, with appropriate storage mechanisms supplied (additional hooks will be installed where applicable).

 - Other recommendations for safe restroom operations that reduce the spread of the COVID-19 virus will be implemented.

 In preparing these building practices, University of Iowa Facilities Management reviewed Centers for Disease Control and Prevention (CDC) and Iowa Department of Public Health (IDPH) guidelines, information from industry experts and peer institutions, and input provided from Return to Campus unit plans.
 Feasibility, time and cost were considerations in making these choices and as new information develops, adjustments will be made, and other options considered.

 Dyson hand dryers will remain in operation.
-The touchless hand dryers are widely deployed in General Education Fund (GEF) buildings and, pose little risk if operated correctly.
+The touchless hand dryers are widely deployed in the academic and administrative General Education Fund GEF buildings and, pose little risk if operated correctly.
 If people use good hand washing techniques, there is little risk.